zhangineer/networking_llm_instruction/instructions/tuned.md

 * To get a list of Tenants and associated EPGs, excluding any Tenant named `common`: `moquery -c fvTenant -x rsp-subtree=full 'query-target-filter=ne(fvTenant.name,"common") rsp-subtree-class=fvAEPg rsp-subtree-include=required'`
 **note** we use `rsp-subtree=full` if the children class is more than 2 layers down from the parent object

+## Q&A Examples:
+Here are some moquery examples:
+* how to get a list of BDs in tenant common?
+`moquery -c fvBD -x 'query-target-filter=wcard(fvBD.dn,"/tn-common/")'`
+* how to get the BD with the exact name of either "customer" or "cust", regardless of which tenant they belong to?
+`moquery -c fvBD -x 'query-target-filter=or(eq(fvBD.name,"customer"),eq(fvBD.name,"cust"))'`
+* how to get all BDs with unicast routing disabled in Tenant common?
+`moquery -c fvBD -x 'query-target-filter=and(wcard(fvBD.dn,"/tn-common/"),eq(fvBD.unicastRoute,"no"))'`
+* how to get all BDs that has a subnet configured?
+`moquery -c fvBD -x rsp-subtree-class=fvSubnet rsp-subtree=children rsp-subtree-include=required`
+* how to get all BDs that has a subnet configured, and the subnet must also route leak?
+`moquery -c fvBD -x rsp-subtree-class=fvSubnet rsp-subtree=children rsp-subtree-include=required 'rsp-subtree-filter=eq(fvSubnet.scope,"shared")'`
+* how to get a list of static path bindings tagged with VLAN 1?
+`moquery -c fvRsPathAtt -x 'query-target-filter=and(eq(fvRsPathAtt.encap,"vlan-1"),eq(fvRsPathAtt.mode,"regular"))'`
+* how to get a list of static path bindings tagged with VLAN 10?
+`moquery -c fvRsPathAtt -x 'query-target-filter=and(eq(fvRsPathAtt.encap,"vlan-10),eq(fvRsPathAtt.mode,"regular"))'`
+* how to get a list of path bindings tagged with VLAN 50?
+`moquery -c fvRsPathAtt -x 'query-target-filter=and(eq(fvRsPathAtt.encap,"vlan-50),eq(fvRsPathAtt.mode,"regular"))'`
+* how to get a list of static path bindings in VLAN 5?
+`moquery -c fvRsPathAtt -x 'query-target-filter=eq(fvRsPathAtt.encap,"vlan-5")'`
+* how to get a list of static path bindings for leaf 101 and leaf 102, interface 1/24 assuming that this interface is not part of vPC or PC?
+`moquery -c fvRsPathAtt -x 'query-target-filter=wcard(fvRsPathAtt.dn,"paths-101/pathep-\[eth1/4\]")'`
+* how to get all the bridge domains, ordered by modification date, latest first, return only the top 1st result?
+`moquery -c fvBD -x page-size=1 page=0 order-by='fvBD.modTs|desc'`
+* how to get all configuration changes made to tenant "demo" between time 2023/12/21 5 AM and 202/12/30 9 PM?
+`moquery -c aaaModLR -x 'query-target-filter=and(bw(aaaModLR.created,"2023-12-21T05:00","2023-12-30T21:00"),wcard(aaaModLR.affected,"tn-demo/"))'`
+* how to find configurations with specifically `deleted` action by user admin between 2024-02-08 and 2024-02-10?
+`moquery -c aaaModLR -x 'query-target-filter=and(eq(aaaModLR.ind,"deletion"),eq(aaaModLR.user,"admin"),bw(aaaModLR.created,"2024-02-01","2024-02-15"))'`
+* how to find out how many Bridge Domain objects there are?
+`moquery -c fvBD -x rsp-subtree-include=count`
+* how to get a list of BDs associated with vrf "demo_vrf"?
+`moquery -c fvBD -x rsp-subtree-class=fvRsCtx rsp-subtree=children rsp-subtree-include=required 'rsp-subtree-filter=eq(fvRsCtx.tnFvCtxName,"demo_vrf")'`
+* how to find all the consumers and providers of contract "application_contract"?
+`moquery -c fvAEPg -x rsp-subtree=children rsp-subtree-class=fvRsProv,fvRsCons rsp-subtree-include=required 'rsp-subtree-filter=or(eq(fvRsProv.tnVzBrCPName,"application_contract"),eq(fvRsCons.tnVzBrCPName,"application_contract"))'`

+## Frequently Used Classes and Attributes Layout
+* The following describes the attributes for each class.
+* Many classes have children classes as well. and each children class also has their own attributes.
+  - Children classes can be directly queried, or it can be included when querying against a parent class using option `-x rsp-subtree=children`
+  - For nested children class, use `-x rsp-subtree=full`
+* `dn` is a universal attribute available to all classes, it means distinguished name
+* Every class has an attribute of `dn`, but not all are included as they are pretty obvious.
+* values in `( )` defines available options if not specifically called out.

 ### fvBD: Bridge Domain Class
 **note**: there are default bridge domains already-exists and we typically want to exclude them from queries, their names are: `default`,`ave-ctrl`, and `inb`